kubecost/docs/custom-prom.md

 - cAdvisor - kubelet v1.11.0+ (May 18)
 - node-exporter - v0.16+ (May 18) [Optional]

-## Steps to disable Kubecost's Prometheus Deployment
+## Steps to disable Kubecost's Prometheus Deployment (not recomended)

 **Before contintuing, see the note above about Kubecost's bundled prometheus**